Cheryl Spaulding Stepping Down As Joseph’s Way President

 By Kate Rainey

-JPCD is a joint program of Media Presbyterian Church and St. Laurence Church in Upper Darby.
-The group has an active, free forum on LinkedIn, named “Joseph’s People of Central Delaware County-Free Job Search Group” in the LinkedIn directory.
+The group has a free forum “Joseph’s People Ltd.” in the LinkedIn directory.
 To join, send a request and an email will be generated confirming membership.

 For more information visit: www.josephspeople.org.